HadeerFarhat/HadeerFarhat/README.md

   philosophy:
-    "Good software is not only about making things work — " + "it is about making them meaningful, maintainable, and useful.",
+    "Good software is not only about making things work — " + "it should also be meaningful, maintainable, and useful.",

   goal:
     "Turn complex ideas into simple, elegant digital experiences.",